-If an annual compliance audit reports any material noncompliance with applicable law, the IGC-CP, this CPS, any applicable RPS, any relevant MOA, or any other contractual obligations related to the CA, CMS, CSA, RA or LRA services it provides to the PKI, the following actions will be executed:
+If the IdenTrust external auditor reports any material noncompliance with applicable law, the IGC-CP, this CPS, any relevant MOA, or any other contractual obligations related to the services performed by IdenTrust, including CMS, CSA, RA or LRA services, then following actions will be executed:

-- The responsible party, if not IdenTrust, will notify the IdenTrust PMA of the discrepancy; - The Security Officer will note the discrepancy; - The Security Officer will notify the IdenTrust PMA and any other relevant PMAs about the discrepancy; and - The audited party will develop a plan to resolve the discrepancy, subject to IdenTrust PMA approval.
+- The IdenTrust Security Officer will note the discrepancy; - The IdenTrust Security Officer will notify the IdenTrust PMA and any other relevant PMAs about the discrepancy; and - The IdenTrust process owner will develop a plan to resolve the discrepancy, subject to IdenTrust PMA approval. - A recap of the findings and the IdenTrust remediation plan must be included in the annual audit package submitted to the FPKIPA.